10/30/2024

 Michael McDonald

 Yeah, first on the collected gallons, you're dead on, Tyler.
-The actions that were taken is to aggressively push on our PFO, CFO model, and that will be at the risk of some of those gallons, and we understand that.
-And obviously by the reduced production through our newer refinery, that helps to readjust the network accordingly.
+The actions that were taken is to aggressively push on our PFO-CFO model, and that will be at the risk of some of those gallons, and we understand that.
+And obviously, by the reduced production through our newer refinery, that helps to readjust the network accordingly.
 So we're taking that action.
 As we go forward into 2025, we're still in the early parts of establishing budgets for our network.
-The 200 million, a little bit aggressive to think that we're going to be back at that number, but we're certainly taking aggressive actions to re-stabilize and grow our EBITDA from 2024 results into 2025.
+The $200 million, a little bit aggressive to think that we're going to be back at that number, but we're certainly taking aggressive actions to restabilize and grow our EBITDA from 2024 results into 2025.

 speaker

-Mike
+Mike Battles

-Yeah, and let's all remember that the pricing decline that we saw happened late in the quarter, and so that's kind of where it is now.
-I agree with Eric and with your comments, Tyler, that we've got to get after that, but the pricing declines happen kind of late, and it does take time to kind of adjust the pricing, and we talked about that many times, and we're doing that as we speak.
+Yeah, and let's all remember that the pricing decline that we saw happened recently. late in the court, and so that's kind of where it is now.
+I agree with Eric and with your comments, Tyler, that we've got to get after that, but the pricing declines happen kind of late, and it does take time to kind of adjust the pricing, and we've talked about that many times, and we're doing that as we speak.
 It just has to work its way through the system.

 speaker